 Secondary: it is caused by an underlying disease like cancer or diabetes.
 Another common cause is the medications; some medicines cause our body to sweat.

-Patient undergoing hyperhidrosis can feel social and emotional detachment.
-Following might be experienced:
+The patient undergoing hyperhidrosis can feel social and emotional detachment.
+The following might be experienced:

 - Irritating skin problems.